Charles Allan Gilbert was a well-known illustrator.

-The illustration, created in 1892 when he was 18, features a double image.
+The illustration, created in 1892, features a double image.
 When viewed up close, the drawing depicts a woman looking at herself in a mirror.
 From a distance, the image reveals a skull.

 First published in 1902, the image is still a popular print.